yuriever/Yurie-Math/Kernel/Usage.md

 * `#!wl part` - operator form of Part, GeneralUtilities\`Slice.

 * `#!wl collect` - operator form of Collect.

+* `#!wl separateBy` - separate the elements by whether or not satisfying the criteria.

 * `#!wl exprTogether` - take powers, logs and abs together.